 - Fat Bastard: Big Val Puccio, Big Sal E. Graziano

-- Follow the Leader: A few things that are copied from ECW to this day include submissions symbolized by tapping out, three-way matches, saying "WOO" when using Ric Flair's moves, lucha libre and Japanese-influenced lightweight wrestling, and of course, hardcore wrestling.
+- Follow the Leader: A few things that are copied from ECW to this day include submissions symbolized by tapping out, three-way matches (till then only found in even smaller promotions), saying "WOO" when using Ric Flair's moves, lucha libre and Japanese-influenced lightweight wrestling, fans bringing weapons and of course, hardcore wrestling.

 - Foreshadowing: The 3/25/98 episode of ECW Hardcore TV started with a promo from Rob Van Dam, Bill Alfonso, and Wrestling/Sabu about Bam Bam Bigelow defending the ECW World Television Title against Sabu.
 Before that could happen, he would have a tune-up match against RVD.
 In that, RVD mentioned how he beat Bigelow in the past, and that he'll beat him again so Sabu can take the TV Title and bring it to Fonzie's stable.
 Afterward, he said "what's yours (Sabu's) is mine, and what's mine is mine."
 RVD would win the World TV Title from Bigelow himself (and hold it for 700 days, the longest title reign in ECW history, and the longest title reign for a secondary title in a major promotion since the Honky Tonk Man's epic run with the WWE Intercontinental Heavyweight Title from 1987-1988.
 Van Dam was exactly one month away from having held the title for a full TWO YEARS.
 As an aside, this win was legitimately the moment that MADE RVD, as the fans were cheering like crazy for him, something that continues today 15 years later.)